jonbhanson/flutter_native_splash/README.md

   # scaleAspectFit, scaleAspectFill, center, top, bottom, left, right, topLeft, topRight,
   # bottomLeft, or bottomRight.
   #ios_content_mode: center
+  #
+  # web_image_mode can be one of the following modes: center, contain, stretch, and cover.
+  #web_image_mode: center

   # To hide the notification bar, use the fullscreen parameter.
+Has no affect in web since web
+  # has no notification bar.
 Defaults to false.
   # NOTE: Unlike Android, iOS will not automatically show the notification bar when the app loads.
   #       To show the notification bar, add the following code to your Flutter app:
   #       WidgetsFlutterBinding.ensureInitialized();